JRoy/AdventOfCode/README.md

 iteration.
 Then I would execute the Intcode and if position `1` of the returned Intcode was `19690720`, we know we got our desired `noun` and `verb`.
 Now, all we had to do was the equation `100 * noun + verb` to get our answer.

+## Day 3
+I completed this challenge at 4am and am quite tired of it and don't really remember how the code the works.
+Nevertheless, the code is there and it works but Day 3 will not have a write up!